5 Reasons Why Your Table Saw is Not Cutting Straight

 Follow the steps below to solve the loose blade holding nut issue.

-First, of course, find the wrench that came with your saw or a pair of channel grips( or something similar).
 Some saws have a lock to stop the blade from moving when you are loosening or tightening.
 If yours doesn’t, you will need a screwdriver or something to lay on the table under the teeth of the blade to stop it from turning while you tighten the nut.

 - Make sure the table saw is unplugged.

 - Lift the plate off the table that surrounds the blade.
 It’s the piece where the saw blade pops up.
-This makes it much easier to get at the nut, unless you have easy access from the underside.
+This makes it much easier to get at the nut unless you have easy access from the underside.

 - Secure the blade so it doesn’t turn.